WStrellis/azure-blob/README.md

 `az ad sp create-for-rbac --name "myApp" --role contributor \
                             --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} \
                             --sdk-auth`
-Copy and paste the value of the output object into Github as the AZURE_CREDENTIALS.
+Copy and paste the entire response object into Github as the AZURE_CREDENTIALS.

 Run the following command to get the connection string for the target storage account:
 `az storage account show-connection-string -g MyResourceGroup -n MyStorageAccount`